rashray/hid-sp18-526/cluster/README.md

 ### Change hostnames

-Change hostnames (in descending order).
+Change hostname of each raspberry pi (in descending order).

 1. rp0
 2. rp1